disease-maps/disease-maps.github.io/pages/projects/isdvig3.md

 ![vig3_1](https://github.com/user-attachments/assets/01d88863-bec8-4bec-8922-9f789b3a2c6b)

 5.4.
 A new tab ("Th1") showing the intracellular pathways of Th1 cell appears.
 It is possible to see some proteins painted in orange.
-To take a further look at them, click the magnifier icon until the point you are able to read the gene symbols in the elements.
+To take a further look at them, click the magnifier icon until the point you are able to read the gene symbols in the elements ([link to the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ADmaps_10-02-25&perfectMatch=false&modelId=385&backgroundId=610&x=1820.5&y=1785&z=4&overlaysId=1367)).

 <!-- <img width="1034" height="483" alt="image" src="https://github.com/user-attachments/assets/b1f7f125-f6a7-41f3-9912-55c2dd1309cc" /> -->